 Having mentioned reading a book in the bath – I find reading itself to be very relaxing.
 TV is great and all, but the manufactured blue spectrum light can be bad for your eyes and can cause strain, ultimately resulting in headaches and other unpleasant side effects.
 It also interferes with your body’s “time to sleep” cues meaning you’re up and unable to drift off at night time and makes it hard for you to switch off when you really need it.

 Plus, TV in general and doesn’t give your mind a chance to get creative or detach.
 You’re taking in the information but it’s not the same as when you are engulfed by a good book.
 I usually take myself to a quiet room with a hot chocolate or a cup of tea and read next to a soft light.
-You get swept up in the story and forget about everything else for a while – there’s no room for it because you’re using your imagination to put together this whole other world.
+You get swept up in the story and forget about everything else for a while.
+There’s no room for it because you’re using your imagination to put together another world.

-These things are amazing – not only do they look pretty but they have a list of benefits as long as your arm.
-Some examples are that they help purify the air, reduce asthma and allergy symptoms, improve your sleep and breathing, neutralise electromagnetic radiation from electronics, reduce stress and increase energy levels and so on.
+These things are amazing!
+Not only do they look pretty but they have a list of benefits as long as your arm.
+They help purify the air, reduce asthma and allergy symptoms, improve your sleep and breathing, neutralise electromagnetic radiation from electronics, reduce stress and increase energy levels.
+It’s witchcraft!

-I like to have my Himalayan Salt Lamp next to my bed and have it switched on for a few hours before I go to sleep to purify the air and because the soft light is perfect for reading next too.
+I have my Himalayan Salt Lamp next to my bed and have it switched on for a few hours before I go to sleep.
 I’ve seen a big improvement in my quality of sleep and overall well-being because of this thing, so they come highly recommended from me!

 I don’t mean rock climbing or anything as exerting as that.
 If those kinds of things suit you then go for it!
-Expelling energy is a great way to reduce stress, but I would find something that occupies your hands and requires attention such as crochet, cross stitch, knitting, hand lettering, bullet journals, colouring books, craft.
-They all need your full attention and the rhythmic nature of doing each of these activities sets your mind into a similar motion and you become absorbed in the task at hand.
-You’ll find yourself doing these things for hours and not even notice how much time has passed and won’t have thought about the things that were causing you stress.
+Find something that occupies your hands and requires attention such as crochet, cross stitch, knitting, hand lettering or colouring books.
+They all need your full attention and the rhythmic nature of doing them puts your mind into a calm state and you become absorbed in what you’re doing.
+You can find yourself doing these things for hours and not even notice how much time has passed!
+And you will have given yourself a break from thinking about the things you’re worried about.

 I’m yet to find my perfect hobby but I used to really enjoy cross-stitch when I was younger.
 So I think this is going to be my next venture.
 Who knows, I might even get good enough to set-up a little Etsy store!

 Walking is good for the mind, body and soul.
-Obviously a stroll to the shops and back isn’t really going to do it but most of us with live a stones throw away from a country park, a woodland or a trail of some sort.
-Take yourself out of your house and be outside, it doesn’t matter if it’s warm of cold.
-You can wrap up and take in the sensations of the cold on your nose of the breeze on your skin.
+Obviously a stroll to the shops and back isn’t really going to do it.
+But most of us with live a stones throw away from a park, a woodland or trail of some sort.
+Take yourself out of the house and be outside, it doesn’t matter if it’s warm of cold.
+Wrap up and take in the sensations of the cold on your nose of the breeze on your skin.
 Take some music with you and just walk.
 It’s good exercise, releases endorphin’s gives you a change of scenery.

 I hope some of these may have been useful to you.
 I’d love to hear what you like to do when you’re stressed.
 Let me know in the comments! ♡